Knowledge base

 - …or email alias (example:

 It is possible to configure an email software/client with any existing email address, even if it exists as an alias in your Mail Service.
-The sending will be done in the same way as with an address defined as "main" email.
+The sending will be the same as with an address defined as the "main" email.

 Example in the Thunderbird software: